 Jay has been ranked in Chambers USA, America's Leading Lawyers for Business for General Commercial Litigation every year since 2008.

-In 2012, Jay was recognized by The Legal 500 U.S. for his work in both Product Liability and Mass Tort Defense: Pharmaceuticals and Medical Devices and Supreme Court and Appellate Litigation.
+In 2012 and 2013, Jay was recognized by The Legal 500 U.S. for his work in both Product Liability and Mass Tort Defense: Pharmaceuticals and Medical Devices and Supreme Court and Appellate Litigation.

 In 2011 and 2012, Jay was recognized in New York Super Lawyers.